 The Japanese Yen (JPY) – the word yen meaning circle or round object – has existed since 1871.
 In circulation these days are

-• Coins are available in JPY1, JPY5, JPY10, JPY50, JPY100, and JPY500 denominations (though the latter two are most commonly used).
+- Coins are available in JPY1, JPY5, JPY10, JPY50, JPY100, and JPY500 denominations (though the latter two are most commonly used).

 Travel Cost Assumptions

 When reading this article, please note that our travel costs are based on a couple travelling together.
-We are independent, budget-conscious travellers, researching and organising our itineraries using our go-to travel planning tools
+We are independent, budget-conscious travellers who plan our trips carefully and track our spending as we go.
+Our travel style is reasonably consistent wherever we go, which makes it easier to compare travel costs between destinations and over time:

-• Accommodation: We usually stay in self-catered accommodation (homestays, locally owned guesthouses, hostels and short-term rentals) - in our room with (preferably) a private bathroom, though the kitchen and other areas may be shared.
+- Accommodation: We usually stay in self-catered accommodation (homestays, locally owned guesthouses, hostels and short-term rentals) - ideally with a private bathroom, though kitchens and other areas may be shared.

-• Dining and Groceries: We usually eat two meals a day at home.
-But we like to eat out once a day or at least every few days (and prefer locally owned restaurants and small eateries away from the tourist hotspots).
+- Dining and Groceries: We typically eat two meals a day at home and eat out once a day or every few days (favouring locally owned restaurants away from tourist hotspots).

-• Experiences: Many of our activities are free or low-cost.
-When we pay for attractions or activities, we are very selective, as our funds are limited, just like everyone else's (while we're travel bloggers, we seldom get a free ride).
+- Experiences: Many of our activities are free or low-cost.
+When we do pay for attractions or activities, we choose carefully - our budget is limited, just like everyone else's.

-• Transportation: We walk frequently and use public transportation wherever possible.
+- Transportation: We walk frequently and use public transport wherever possible.
 We only occasionally hire a vehicle.
-The costs to enter or exit a country are not included (though we may include them for reference in the comments).
+Entry and exit costs between countries are not included (though we may reference them separately).

 During our most recent visit, we spent the maximum time we could in Japan (that is, 90 days on a tourist visa), which means we travelled slower and saw fewer attractions and did fewer activities each day than someone who spends a two—or three-week vacation in Japan and tries to see and do as much as possible each day.